-The department of neurosurgery performs more than 5,000 operations each year in a wide variety of subspecialties throughout the affiliated hospitals of Penn Medicine.
+The Department of Neurosurgery performs more than 6,000 operations each year in a wide variety of subspecialties throughout the affiliated hospitals of Penn Medicine.
 The clinical faculty has a significant expertise in all aspects of neurological surgery.
 Given the enormous volume and intensity of exposure, the department offers a multidisciplinary approach to the realm of neurosurgical problems.

 The clinical activities of the departments of neurosurgery and neurology are coordinated through the Comprehensive Neuroscience Center to improve the interaction between these groups so that smooth delivery of patient care is provided.
 This is particularly important in the areas of: